Camp Lejeune Toxic Water - Dangerous Levels of Cancer-Causing Substances

 - Ongoing digestive problems, including chronic nausea or vomiting

 These long-term impacts may have lingered as long as exposure to toxic levels of TCE continued.
-Service members and their families may have attributed some of these symptoms to the stress of their jobs or living situations, but with the benefit of hindsight may now recognize them as potentially caused by prolonged exposure to TCE.
+Service members and their families may have attributed some of these water contamination symptoms to the stress of their jobs or living situations, but with the benefit of hindsight, may now recognize them as potentially caused by prolonged exposure to TCE.

 Long-Term Symptoms of TCE Exposure

-TCE exposure can also lead to long-term health impacts that linger long after acute or chronic exposure ends.
+According to substantial medical evidence, TCE exposure at Camp Lejeune can also lead to long-term health impacts that linger well after acute or chronic exposure ends.